Class Module<T extends Module<T>>

 • Module

-protected Module(EvoLudo engine, Module partner)
+protected Module(EvoLudo engine, T partner)

 Instantiate a new Module with engine and partner.
 If partner == null this is a single species module and interactions within species (opponent == this holds).